bouchrabenkhelifa/BenkhelifaBouchra/README.md

 # 👋 Hi, I'm Bouchra Benkhelifa

-💻 **Full Stack Developer** | Passionnée par l’IA, l’IoT, et le développement d’applications web et machine learning.
+💻 Full Stack Developer | Passionate about AI, IoT, and developing web and machine learning applications.
-📚 Toujours en apprentissage et à la recherche de nouveaux défis techniques.
+📚 Always learning and seeking new technical challenges.

 ---